moncla-lab/canine-h3n2-within-host-evo/README.md

 ## Running the code:

-### Numpy has compatibility issues with scipy so before running any of the analysis scripts you need to create a conda environment with the correct versions.
+### NumPy has compatibility issues with newer versions of SciPy so before running any of the analysis notebooks you need to create a conda environment with the compatible versions.

 First, git clone this repo: